-Optic neuritis is an inflammation that damages the optic nerve, a bundle of nerve fibers that transmits visual information from your eye to your brain.
-Pain and temporary vision loss in one eye are common symptoms of optic neuritis.
+Optic neuritis occurs when swelling (inflammation) damages the covering (myelin) of the optic nerve.
+The optic nerve is a bundle of nerve fibers that transmits visual information from your eye to your brain.
+Common symptoms of optic neuritis include pain with eye movement and temporary vision loss in one eye.

-Most people who have a single episode of optic neuritis eventually recover their vision.
-Treatment with steroid medications may speed up vision recovery after optic neuritis.
+Most people who have a single episode of optic neuritis eventually recover their vision without treatment.
+Sometimes steroid medications may speed the recovery of vision after optic neuritis.

 Optic neuritis usually affects one eye.
 Symptoms might include: